sul-dlss/argo/README.md

 ### Indexing (including bulk reindexing)

-For further reading on how indexing from Fedora to Solr works in Argo, see [INDEXING.md](INDEXING.md).
-This explains how single object reindexing works, how the bulk reindexing mechanism works, and how to build custom reindexing runs.
+For further reading on how indexing from Cocina works in Argo, see dor_indexing_app.
+[INDEXING.md](INDEXING.md) is likely outdated, but explains how single object reindexing works, how the bulk reindexing mechanism works, and how to build custom reindexing runs.

 ### Profiling